-E.2 The SYSTEM DEVNAMES File
+E.2 The SYSTEM.DEVNAMES File

-The SYSTEM.DEVNAMES file contains the acceptable names of all physical devices and their primary modes of operation.
+The SYSTEM.DEVNAMES file contains the acceptable names of all physical devices, their primary modes of operation, and any default options to be used.
 This is a sequential file and is maintainable by the user.
 In fact, additional names can be added to this file to create more meaningful synonyms to existing devices.
 If a device name is not in this file you will not be able to ATTACH a logical name to the device (except by using the physical device number, i.e. ATTACH A 4).

-The format of the file is simple and straightforward: one record per device name, each record containing the device name, device number, and mode of operation, all separated by a single space.
+The format of the file is simple and straightforward: one record per device name, each record containing the device name, device number, mode of operation, and any default options, all separated by a single space.

-The device name is any alphanumeric string of characters, up to eight characters in length, with the same limitations as file names (no embedded space, must start with a letter, etc.).
+The device name is any alphanumeric string of characters, up to eight characters in length, with the same limitations as file names (no embedded spaces, must start with a letter, etc.).
 This name will be the normal method of specifying the device in the ATTACH command.

 The device number is the number of the device driver program to be used to service the device.
 When a device is ATTACHed this number is used to find the device driver program on the system disk.
 All device driver programs have file descriptions in the form: SYSTEM.DEVnn where nn is the number of the device driver.
 This number must be in the range 1 through 32 and the numbers 1 through 8 are reserved for disk device drivers.
 Care should be taken to ensure that two or more device drivers are not attached that service the same peripheral.
+This would cause device drivers are not attached that service the same peripheral.
 This would cause unpredictable results.